automerge/pushpin/README.md

 PushPin is experimental software and currently implements an extremely open and permissive sharing system!

 You should be extremely cautious about putting private personal data into PushPin.
-Data put into PushPin cannot be unshared or redacted!
+While the development team has no access to data in PushPin, once shared PushPin links cannot be unshared or redacted!

 See [WARNINGS](WARNINGS.md) for more details, and feel free to ask questions in Slack or GitHub issues.